Shocking Truth of Xi and Putin Hot Mic Moment | Joshua Philipp

 If the state says it is evil to be a landowner, then that's what evil is.

-If the state says it is evil for a woman to wear makeup or for a priest to pray to God over the communist party, then that's what evil is.
+If the state says it is evil for a woman to wear makeup or for a priest to pray to God over the Communist Party, then that's what evil is.

-And if the state says to, you know, harvest the organs of people who oppose the state or dare speak out against it or undermine it through believing in old beliefs like religion, that is their definition of good and evil, and they have a monopoly on it because they kill anybody who says otherwise.
+And if the state says to harvest the organs of people who oppose the state or dare speak out against it or undermine it through believing in old beliefs like religion, that is their definition of good and evil.

-You know, that that is a real key way to understand the evil, the underlying evil nature of communism.
+That is a real key way to understand the evil, the underlying evil nature of communism.

-It is an anti-tradition, anti-god, an anti-life belief.
+It is an anti-tradition, anti-God, an anti-life belief.

-Uh that again defines, tries to redefine uh the nature of what's good and evil itself based on what whatever it wants.
+It is a belief, almost like a religion, but an extremely evil one that again defines, tries to redefine the nature of what's good and evil itself based on whatever it wants.

-Yeah, I mean, a hundred percent.
+Yeah, I mean, 100%.

-And so he spent a lot of time in prison, a lot of time in re-education through labor, all the while kind of developing his theories, okay, and many quirks of fate ends up at Stanford as a researcher.
+And so he spent a lot of time in prison, a lot of time in re-education through labor, all the while kind of developing his theories, okay?

-And here's what he figured out, okay.
+And here's what he figured out.

-And it is speaks, and I realize that this speaks directly to the organ transplant industry, and I'll explain in a moment what it is.
+Okay, and this speaks, and I realize that this speaks directly to the organ transplant industry.

-Like basically, he he said, well, in traditional communism, communism is obscenely hierarchical.
+Basically, he said, well, in traditional communism, communism is obscenely hierarchical.

 It's in a way that most people really don't understand.

-Okay, how like basically the top, remember, the party is supreme, the supremacy of the party is the top value always.
+The supremacy of the party is the top value always.

 That supersedes everything else.

-This is you know what the Chinese figured out.
+This is what the Chinese figured out.

 This is the Chinese characteristics of what Chengang Shu figured out, that you don't need to do directives.

-They figured out no, you just put the strategic directions that come from the top.
+They figured out, no, you just put the strategic directions that come from the top.

-And then what you do is you, in effect, you're creating a market among the among the regions to compete with each other on how well they can implement the strategic directions from the top.
+And then what you do is you, in effect, you're creating a market among the regions to compete with each other on how well they can implement the strategic directions from the top.

-And because I didn't expect that they could be sufficiently organized to do that, and there was all this corruption, but really all it took, right, was one person in one region, and we could actually, you know, even guess who that might have been to figure out hey, wait a second, we're eradicating these people.
+But really, all it took, right, was one person in one region, and we could actually even guess who that might have been, to figure out, hey, wait a second, we're eradicating these people.

-Uh Falangong deaths in prison are considered suicides.
+Felong deaths in prison are considered suicides.

 We're allowed to work on these people to whatever end to break them, right?